SeanNobel/speech-decoding/README.md

 # Usage

 ## For EEG (Brennan et al. 2022)
-Run `python train.py --config configs/brennan2018.yml --force_recompute`.
+Run `python train.py dataset=Brennan2018 rebuild_datasets=True`.
-When `--force_recompute` flag is not set, the model just load the stred pre-processed data.
-This is useful if you want to run the model on exactly the same data several times.
+When `rebuild_datasets=True`, existing pre-processed M/EEG and pre-computing embeddings are used.
+This is useful if you want to run the model on exactly the same data and embeddings several times.

 ## For MEG (Gwilliams et al. 2022)

-Run `python train.py dataset=Gwilliams2022 multicore=True
+Run `python train.py dataset=Gwilliams2022 rebuild_datasets=True`
+When `rebuild_datasets=True`, existing pre-processed M/EEG and pre-computing embeddings are used.
+This is useful if you want to run the model on exactly the same data and embeddings several times.
+It takes ~30 minutes to pre-process Gwilliams2022 and compute embeddings on 20 cores.
+Set `rebuild_datasets=False` for subsequent runs (or don't specify it, becuase by default `rebuild_datasets=False`)

 ## Dataset